All Episodes

 steve bannon

-What was it that you did in starting this parental rights movement that so triggered uh the teachers' unions?
+What was it that you did in starting this parental rights movement that so triggered the teachers' unions?

-I mean, obviously we gotta be blunt.
+I mean, obviously, we got to be blunt.

 You've got an enemy in the teachers' unions.